rahgun04/VLSI_Lab_1/README.md

     end
 endmodule
 ```
 >Note that the first line specifies the time unit and resolution.
 This timescale statement must also be manually edited into all the layout Verilog file generated by PnR.
-In this case, the file is **_./OUTPUT/lfsr4.layout.v_-_**.
+In this case, the file is **_./OUTPUT/lfsr4.soc.v_-_**.

 **_Step 2: Create a Makefile to run the simulator_**

-Create at the Lab_1 directory a Makefile with the follow:
+Create in the Lab_1 directory a Makefile with the follow:

 ```make
 # Directory definitions